elsehow/affectiva-socket.io-server/SDK Demo/README.md

 TROUBLESHOOTING
 ---------------

-- If you get some sort of "webcam failed to open" error, clean and recompile the project.
+- If you get some sort of "webcam failed to open" error, try relaunching.
+- If that fails continuously, clean and recompile.